 - L = Length of the conductors in feet from the origin to the point of termination.

-The multipliers (2 for single phase and 1.73 for 3-phase) are used because the current must travel out AND back.
+The multipliers (2 for single phase and 1.73 (√3) for 3-phase) are used because the current must travel out AND back.
 The full current travels on both conductors in a single-phase system, doubling the length (and resistance) of the run, while the current in a 3-phase system divides among 3 conductors, effectively lowering the resistance of the run to about 1.73 times the single wire resistance.

 Where:

-- A = Area in CM
+- A = area in cmils

-- d = Diameter in mils (a mil is 1/1000 of an inch)
+- d = diameter in mils (a mil is 1/1000 of an inch)

 If we want to describe the circle in terms of square mils then the formula would be: